TimoTokki/gitskills/README.md

 # gitskills
-I Creating a new branch is quick AND simple.
+I Creat a new branch is quick AND simple.
 I like this tutorial.
 like it very much！